MedStar Family Choice District of Columbia (MFC-DC)

-If a medicine is in the ‘not covered” group, MFC will not pay for it.
+If a medicine is in the ‘not covered” group, MFC-DC will not pay for it.
 There are very few medicines that are not covered.
-An example of a medicine that is not covered is diet pills.
+Examples of medicines that are not covered are diet pills and medications for erectile dysfunction.
 If a medicine is not covered, you will have to pay for it.

 Are there limits to prescriptions?

-Most medicines are limited to a one month supply.
-Refills can be written for twelve months.
-Some medicines have quantity limits.
+Refills can be written for a maximum of twelve months.
+Some medications have quantity limits.
 This means that only a limited number of pills or tablets are allowed for a period of time.
-MFC sets the limits based on recommendations for safety from the Food and Drug Administration.
+MFC-DC sets the limits based on the recommendations for safety from the Food and Drug Administration.

 What if you need two prescriptions for the same medicine at the same time, for example, one for home and one for school?

 You can obtain two prescriptions, but it is a special request.
-You should contact your doctor.
-Your doctor’s office needs to call us and we will approve the second medicine.
+You should contact your practitioner.
+Your practitioner’s office needs to call us and we will approve the second medicine.

 What if I am planning to go out of town for a long period of time?